andre-st/goodreads-toolbox/likeminded.md

 Goodreads.com is very time consuming.
 The script internally uses a **file-cache** which is busted after 31 days and saves to /tmp/FileCache/.

+The program is designed to run unattended, outwaits connection issues etc.

 ## Observations and limitations